Sex Discrimination/Misconduct Policy

 - College’s Title IX Coordinator 717.361.1333

-Employees of the College may report to their immediate supervisor or the Associate VP for Human Resources who will coordinate reporting efforts with the Title IX Coordinator.
+Employees of the College may report a violation of this policy to their immediate supervisor or the Associate VP for Human Resources who will coordinate reporting efforts with the Title IX Coordinator.

 Associate VP for Human Resources 717.361.1406

 All inquiries, complaints, and investigations are treated with discretion.
-Information is revealed as law and policy permit.
-However, the identity of the complainant is usually revealed to the person(s) accused of such conduct and any witnesses with consent of the complainant.
-Publicizing information about alleged discrimination, harassment, or retaliation is strictly prohibited and may be considered a violation of College policy.
+Information is revealed as law and policy require or permit.
+However, the identity of the complainant is usually revealed to the respondent and any witnesses with consent of the complainant.
+Publicizing information about alleged discrimination, misconduct, harassment, or retaliation is strictly prohibited and may be considered a violation of College policy.

 The Office of Student Rights & Responsibilities shall maintain all information in a secure file pertaining to a student complaint or investigation.